OctopusDeploy/blog/blog/2022-12/an-octopus-christmas-carol/index.md

 - Dynamic environment support - Easily provision infrastructure for testing new feature branches, integrations, and more.
 - Config as Code for Octopus Runbooks - See and manage your runbook processes in your Git repository, just like you already can with your deployment processes.
-- Octopus CLI vNext - We're adding new functions, like an easy-to-use interactive mode and more.
+- Octopus CLI vNext - We're adding new functions, like an easy-to-use interactive mode.

-[Keep an eye on our roadmap](https://octopus.com/company/roadmap) for more information on these features and to discover what else might be on the horizon.
+[Keep an eye on our roadmap](https://octopus.com/company/roadmap) for more information on these features and to discover what else is on the horizon.

 Happy deployments, everyone!